 Compliance with the GDPR is an ongoing task within a school and with so many different sources of information, no two schools will have the same rules to be compliant.
 Best practice and actions will help with compliance and ensure that if a breach occurs the ICO will look favourably on the case – Compliance tools are available and can assist in this process.

-The ICO guidelines on preparing for the GDPR, set out 12 steps that all organizations can take, some of these are more appropriate for businesses but all can be applied to schools in some way.
+The ICO guidelines on preparing for the GDPR, set out 12 steps that all organisations can take, some of these are more appropriate for businesses but all can be applied to schools in some way.

 - Awareness – Making sure that key decision makers within the school understand what the GDPR is and how it applies to them.